uQr/cordova-docs/tutorial-cordova-5/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~

 Note that if you simply wanted to display www.microsoft.com without giving it access to Cordova or plugin APIs, you can use the **[InAppBrowser plugin](https://github.com/apache/cordova-plugin-inappbrowser)** without adding the allow-navitagion element to your config.xml file.

+There is still some variation in behavior by platform for these whitelist features based on the concerns and capabilities of the underlying native technology.

+1. **Android** supports the use of access, allow-navigation, and allows-intent.
+Intents are an Android specific concept.
+2. **iOS** supports the use of access, and allow-navigation.
+3. **Windows 10** via the Windows platform supports the allow-navigation element.
+The access element behaves slightly differently in that navigation is allowed to these URIs but Cordova and plugin APIs are disabled thereby reducing risk.
+XHR, CSS, and image access rules are intended to be controlled by CSP polcies rather than specific whitelists.
+4. **Windows 8.0, 8.1, and Windows Phone 8.1** via the Windows platform does support the navigating to external URIs outside of a x-ms-webview element or the InAppBrowser plugin due to fundamental platform limitations.
+XHR calls are always allowed to any domain.
+5. The **Windows Phone 8 (WP8)** platform still uses the old definition of the access element.

+Note that if you would prefer to retain the old behavior of the access element for Android and iOS, you can install [cordova-plugin-legacy-whitelist](https://github.com/apache/cordova-plugin-legacy-whitelist) thoough this is intended only to be used for backwards compatibility and new apps should generally move towards using cordova-plugin-whitelist.

 ####Automatically Adding the Plugin
 You will also notice this default template contians the following in config.xml: